-The Council has set a balanced budget for the financial years to 2027/28 and in doing so carried out a detailed assessment of pressures on its financial position and performance.
+The Council has set a balanced budget for the financial years to 2028/29 and in doing so carried out a detailed assessment of pressures on its financial position and performance.
 This work has included consideration of the following: -

-- Review of income on a service by service basis, due to reduction in demand and increased collection losses. - Additional expenditure on a service by service basis - Changes to government policy, e.g. changes to business rate reliefs, guidance on supplier relief, additional funding for local authorities, and additional responsibilities which sit alongside this. - The progress on delivery of the Council's capital programme including the revenue impacts of any changes - The projected returns from the Council's subsidiaries and joint ventures. - The impact of all of the above on the Council's cash flow and treasury management, including availability of liquid cash, investment returns, and availability of external borrowing if required. - The estimated overall position on the Council's General Fund and Housing Revenue Account reserves. - The Council's reported and projected balances, are as follows (with audited figures up to 31st March 2021; figures as at 31st March 2022 onwards being either unaudited or forecast):
+- Review of income on a service by service basis, due to reduction in demand and increased collection losses. - Additional expenditure on a service by service basis - Changes to government policy, e.g. changes to business rate reliefs, guidance on supplier relief, additional funding for local authorities, and additional responsibilities which sit alongside this. - The progress on delivery of the Council's capital programme including the revenue impacts of any changes - The projected returns from the Council's subsidiaries and joint ventures. - The impact of all of the above on the Council's cash flow and treasury management, including availability of liquid cash, investment returns, and availability of external borrowing if required. - The estimated overall position on the Council's General Fund and Housing Revenue Account reserves. - The Council's reported and projected balances, are as follows: